1

 of gravitation.
 No other model in mainstream cosmology makes such a claim.

-which means, first and foremost, that space expands and
+fully-dynamic aether medium, which means, first and foremost, that

 regionally.
-Hence the cellular order that is inherent in this universe.
+Hence, there is cellular order inherent in this universe.

-expands as part of a ‘harmony of opposites’ as the Ancient Greeks would
+The space medium expands as part of a “harmony of opposites” as the Ancient Greeks would say.
+The space

-say.
-Space expands in a patterned equilibrium with opposing ‘contraction.’
+medium expands in a patterned equilibrium with opposing contraction.

 The model represents dynamic stability: Expansion is in